arjunkhara/3D-Modelling-Repo/CW1-Character.md

 This is a rendering of the sculpture of the alien as it would be if cast in pewter as a collectible, or a game token for a board game version.
 The rendering shows the alien from the front, back, and side view to provide an idea of the sculpting relationship between the three axes of the model.
 This three-axis perspective is critical to animation since each side of the model needs to be considered for its anatomy and basic form and structure so that IK rigging can be properly applied.
 The silvery texture of pewter has the additional benefit of highlighting subtle details in the skin and form of the model, that clay casts may at times conceal. ![alt tag](https://github.com/arjunkhara/3D-Modelling-Repo/blob/master/sculpting-images/Alien-Pewter-Rendering.png "Alien Pewter Render")

-# Stage 1: Mood Boards / Paper Design / Initial Sketches
+# Character Creation Stage 1: Mood Boards / Paper Design / Initial Sketches

 # Stage 2: Initial Sketch Blockout in 3D